Matt’s 1971 Ford F-100: modern tech with ‘barn find’ patina

 The naturally-aged paint effect is the work of Greg Hammond, founder of Viking Hot Rods based in Berry on the NSW south coast.
 Greg (his mates reckon he looks like a Viking hence the name) heads a team of car-crafters that can handle anything from minor rust repairs to complete ‘turnkey’ creations.

 So, Matt could not have asked for a better one-stop shop to turn his dream pickup into reality.
-He’s always loved Ford’s legendary F-Series pickup trucks, having owned numerous examples over the years, but with his background in creative design he decided it was time to focus that creativity on a retro-mod.
+He’s always loved Ford’s legendary F-Series pickup trucks, having owned numerous examples over the years, but with his background in creative design he decided it was time to focus that creativity on a resto-mod.

 After deciding a rusty old F-Series in his shed could only be a parts donor, Matt found a partly completed project on Gumtree which was broadly aligned with his plans.
 It comprised a cab mounted on a modified chassis which had been ‘notched’ to allow a low ride height and equipped with an EL Falcon front suspension kit from The Pickup Place, along with four-wheel disc brakes.